LilaShiba/9th_grade_boot_camp/README.md

 You may, however, use [p5js](https://p5js.org/).
 P5js is best suited for those who wish to visualize (art people looking at you).
 Please see the teacher if you wish to use p5js.

-# Playlist for Startup Boot Camp
+# Playlist Overview for Startup Boot Camp

 | Goal                                        | Method
 | --------------------------------------------|------------------------------------------------------------------------------